 For what use, development or other matter do you Construction of a Telecommunication Facility (payphone cabinet) require a permit?
 Provide additional information about the proposal, including: plans and elevations; any information required by the planning scheme, requested by Council or outlined in a Council planning permit checklist; and if required, a description of the likely effect of the proposal.
-Cost \$ 60,000 Estimated cost of any Insert '0' if no development is proposed. development for which the If the application is for land within metropolitan Melbourne (as defined in section 3 of the Planning and Environment Act 1987)
+1 Cost \$ 60,000 You may be required to verify this estimate.
+Insert '0' if no development is proposed.
+Estimated cost of any development for which the If the application is for land within metropolitan Melbourne (as defined in section 3 of the Planning and Environment Act 1987 ) and the estimated cost of the development exceeds \$1 million (adjusted annually by CPI) the Metropolitan Planning Levy must